Professional Development Scholarship Spring 2023

 - Fall 2022

 - Fall 2021

 Q: I am a Masters student.
 Will my application be compared to those of PhD students?

-A: No. The application form differs for Masters and Doctoral (MS leading to PhD, PhD, MD/PhD, EngScD) students, and applications are evaluated amongst applications of the same degree type.
+A: No. The applications are evaluated among applicants of the same degree type.
 Furthermore, there is no set award quota.
 Applications are evaluated holistically for completion of the two major components: accuracy of the application and anticipated benefit of the program.
 The scholarship will go to all applications that the review panel believes fulfills these requirements well.

 Q: How do I prove that I am in good academic standing?